xoudini/emojica/README.md

 + Xcode 8.1
 + iOS 10.0+
    * _Lower versions haven't been tested properly, although the framework may run without issues on a lower version._
++ Swift 3
+   * _Using the framework in an Objective-C project requires some modifications to the source.
+   Support for Objective-C will be added in the near future._